Why Choose Us

 Estate Planning Packages Built for You

 Collins Law Firm, LLC helps families and businesses protect, build and efficiently pass their legacy on to the next generation.
-We provide estate and family planning in Wauwatosa and surrounding Milwaukee-area communities.
+We provide estate and family planning in Wauwatosa, Pewaukee, and surrounding Milwaukee-area communities.
 Here are some of the estate planning packages we offer:

 - Wills & Trust Packages